Deepan-Karmakar/p5.js-tutorial/Intro to DOM manipulation and events.md

 ##Registering an event handler

 In order to make your code respond to an event, you register an _event handler_, a function that is called when a particular event happens.
 To do this you can use the `addEventListener(event, fxn)` function.
-This function takes two arguments - the name of the event to listen for, and the function that gets called when the event happens.
+This function takes two arguments - the name of the event to listen for, and the name of the function that gets called when the event happens.

 ```html
 <html>